A Child’s Drawings from the 1950s

-Some drawings are a view into my real world like our garden our house and our yellow play house which our father made for us in 1955.
-A holiday in a small farm house arose an interest for living in the country and become a farmer’s wife.
+Some drawings are a view into my worlds like our garden our house and our yellow playhouse which our father made for us in 1955.
+A holiday in a small farmhouse arose an interest in living in the country and become a farmer’s wife.
 I am glad that I didn’t pursue that dream.

 I loved Christmas